mthanaba/jekyll-now/ridetag.md

 ---
 layout: page
-title: 'The Ride'
+title: The Ride
-permalink: /the_ride/
+permalink: /ridetag/
 output: true
 ---
 <!-- Page for posts on the ride.-->